conan-io/conan-io.github.io/_posts/2020-06-17-New-conan-release-1-26.markdown

 culmination of more than a years worth of planning, so it's a very exciting release for that reason.

+## New Sub-Command : conan config init

+In the past, there have been many comments and suggestions about various annoyances when setting up a new `CONAN_HOME` directory from scratch.  `conan config install` handles a vast majority of use-cases, but not all of them.
+There are many niche cases where users want to provision a new workspace with all the defaults values from the current conan version, and this was particularly awkward.  `conan config install` provides a simple and intuitive way to handle these cases.

 ## Additional Features and Fixes

 For recipe authors, we have quite a few additional new features.
 We have a new